apathetic/green/docs/components/dropdown.md

   </z-dropdown>
 ```

-## Custom Toggle Dropdown
+### Custom Toggle Dropdown

-Dropdowns are used to display a number of action buttons, or a list of options, within a single container.
+There are several slots from which you may alter the look and behaviour of the component.

 <template>
   <z-dropdown>